 The Prince Project Database is Now Available

 Based in Boston, 10 Million Names is dedicated to recovering the names of the estimated ten million people of African descent who were kidnapped and enslaved in pre- and post- colonial American.
+The project is a collaborative network of genealogists, cultural organizations, and community-based family historians.

-The Prince Project i
+The Prince Project is hap

 Based in Boston, 10 Million Names is dedicated to recovering the names of the estimated ten million people of African descent who were kidnapped and enslaved in pre- and post- colonial American.
+The project is a collaborative network of genealogists, cultural organizations, and community-based family historians.

 The Prince Project is happy to be a part of this endeavor and know that our database can contribute to the research of those people enslaved in Maine.

 Slavery North is a research initiative based at the University of Massachusetts Amherst.
 It is an academic and cultural destination for students, scholars, thinkers, artists, and cultural producers.
-Together this community produces research to help us better understand the neglected histories of transatlantic slavery in Canada and t
+Together this community produces research to help us better understand the neglected histories of transatlantic slavery in Canada and the

 Slavery North is a research initiative based at the University of Massachusetts Amherst.
 It is an academic and cultural destination for students, scholars, thinkers, artists, and cultural producers.
 Together this community produces research to help us better understand the neglected histories of transatlantic slavery in Canada and the US North.